 An individual running for a seat in the House or Senate becomes a candidate when he or she raises or spends more than $5,000 in contributions or expenditures.
+Money raised and spent to test the waters does not count toward this dollar threshold until the individual decides to run for federal office or conducts activities that indicate he or she is actively campaigning rather than testing the waters.

-House candidates file with the FEC, electronically or by paper.
+All candidates file with the FEC, electronically or by paper.

 The Statement of Candidacy requires a candidate’s signature.
 It collects some basic information, including the candidate's name and address.
 It’s also where candidates authorize any campaign committees working for them.
-A candidate for federal office is required to designate at least one authorized committee.

 Register as a candidate using one of the following options: